MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 Destination Format
 ==================

-Since MicroUI 3.2, the destination buffer of the drawings can be different than the display buffer format (see :ref:`section_image_display_raw`).
+Since MicroUI 3.2, the destination buffer of the drawings can be different than the display back buffer format (see :ref:`section_image_display_raw`).
 This destination buffer format can be a :ref:`standard format <section_image_standard_raw>` (ARGB8888, A8, etc.) or a :ref:`custom format <section_image_custom_raw>`.

 See :ref:`section_buffered_image` for more information about how to create buffered images with another format than the display format and how to draw in them.